 There's no 'one right way' to hold a pencil, but some methods are better than others.
 This article demonstrates the most popular ways to grip a pencil.

 I'm trying to learn to draw, but don't know where to start.
 I'm trying to draw a great portrait and can't get it to look like the person, and when I try to draw a person, it looks like some sort of zombie!
 What should I do?
 First, don't panic.
 Second, read this article and find out how to learn to draw - from the beginning!

 Wire Drawing Exercise

-Beginner Drawing Exercise - Wire Drawing - an exercise in hand-eye co-ordination for beginners.
+This is an excellent beginner exercise in hand-eye co-ordination.
 Loosen up and have fun with a non-threatening drawing exercise that sharpens the hand - eye connection, developing observations skills

 Pencil Shading Exercise - Shading an Egg